deepseek-ai/DeepSeek-R1/README.md

 We introduce our first-generation reasoning models, DeepSeek-R1-Zero and DeepSeek-R1.
 DeepSeek-R1-Zero, a model trained via large-scale reinforcement learning (RL) without supervised fine-tuning (SFT) as a preliminary step, demonstrated remarkable performance on reasoning.
 With RL, DeepSeek-R1-Zero naturally emerged with numerous powerful and interesting reasoning behaviors.
-However, DeepSeek-R1-Zero encounters challenges such as endless repetition, poor readability, and language mixing.
+However, DeepSeek-R1-Zero encountered challenges such as endless repetition, poor readability, and language mixing.
 To address these issues and further enhance reasoning performance, we introduce DeepSeek-R1, which incorporates cold-start data before RL.
 DeepSeek-R1 achieves performance comparable to OpenAI-o1 across math, code, and reasoning tasks.
 To support the research community, we have open-sourced DeepSeek-R1-Zero, DeepSeek-R1, and six dense models distilled from DeepSeek-R1 based on Llama and Qwen.
 DeepSeek-R1-Distill-Qwen-32B outperforms OpenAI-o1-mini across various benchmarks, achieving new state-of-the-art results for dense models.